Tesla Dashcam Not Saving? Complete Fix Guide (2026)

 Expert DIY repair guides from an independent Tesla mechanic.
 Save thousands by doing it yourself with our step-by-step tutorials and tool recommendations.

-Browse Repair GuidesComplete guide to sourcing Tesla parts: OEM, aftermarket, and used options.
-Compare prices and shipping for EU Tesla owners.
+OEM, aftermarket, and used parts — compare prices and shipping for EU Tesla owners.

 Tesla service centers are expensive and often booked weeks out.
 Many common repairs are simple enough to do at home with basic tools.
 Our guides are written by a self-taught Tesla mechanic with hands-on experience fixing Model 3, Model Y, Model S, and Model X vehicles.